Bartender: United Kingdom

 In the United Kingdom, bar work is often not regarded as a long-term profession (unless the barman or barwoman is also the landlord), but more often as a second occupation, or transitional work for students to gain customer experience or to save money for university fees.
 It therefore lacks traditional employment protections, so there is often a high turnover.
-The high turnover of staff due to low wages and poor employee benefits results in a shortage of skilled bartenders.
+The high turnover of staff due to low wages and poor employee benefits results in a shortage of skilled bar staff.
 Whereas a career bar manager would know drink recipes, serving techniques, alcohol contents, correct gas mixes and licensing law and would often have cordial relations with regular customers, short-term staff may lack these skills.
 Some pubs prefer experienced staff, although pub chains tend to accept inexperienced staff and provide training.

 Tipping bar staff in the United Kingdom is uncommon, not considered mandatory.
 The appropriate way to tip a barman or barwoman in the UK is to say 'have one for yourself', encouraging the employee to buy themselves a drink with one's money.
 Staff may instead opt to add a modest amount to a bill to take in cash at the end of their shift.